If you're looking to learn about the different types of heels and high heel styles for women, your search is over!

 Some heels are of course, more fashionable than others, depending on the year, season and era.
 Other types of heels have been in style for centuries!

-Others have become timeless classics that in my opinion, every woman should own.
+Others have become timeless classics that every woman should own.
 I should probably write a post about that 😉

 Of course, my favorite type of heels are stilettos.
 I love them so much that I wrote a post about them, answering various questions including, what are stilettos!
 Lots of info about this thin heel type.